headwirecom/peregrine-cms/docs/public/sling12-upgrade/index.md

        $ cd ~/opt/sling12

 6. Start Sling for the first time.
+Note: If you prefer to use local filesystem replication, you should remove _author_ from the list of runmodes below, otherwise remote replication is assumed.

        $ java -jar org.apache.sling.feature.launcher.jar \
          -D sling.runmodes=author,notshared,oak_tar_fds \